 Digital currency has the ability to make transferring funds easier between two parties.
 The transactions don’t cost much and allow users to avoid high fees experienced when using most banks and wire transfers.

 Blockchain is the digital, public ledger where cryptocurrencies occur.
 Through a blockchain, everyone in the network can see every account balance.
 Every transaction is a file with a sender, recipient public key, and the number of coins involved in the transaction.
 The transaction is sent with a private key by the sender in the form of cryptography.

 There is more to blockchain than just cryptocurrency.
 It is fairly agreed upon that blockchain will grow beyond just cryptocurrency.
 Big banks have been making deals with major technology companies and even small startups to develop ways for blockchain to work for them.

 Artificial Intelligence and Hedging

 As computers become more necessary in quantitative hedge fund strategizing, some are relying solely on them.
-Artificial intelligence [link to Artificial Intelligence and Hedge Funds page], or AI, is in the early stages of hedge fund managing.
+Artificial intelligence, or AI, is in the early stages of hedge fund managing.
 Knowing that AI can be a significant help when it comes to your investments and financial goals, we couldn’t pass up the opportunity to get on board.